 Pure fruit and nut pudding with date butter

 I love a good Christmas pudding.
-For year I was reluctant to make it at home thinking it is too complicate and time consuming.
+For years I was reluctant to make it at home thinking it is too complicated and time consuming.
 We have tried several brands and more sub-categories within a brand.
 We had good ones and we had not so good ones.
-The gluten free was particularly bad, with a funny consistency and terrible aftertaste, had to throw out half of it.
+The gluten-free one was particularly bad, with a funny consistency and terrible aftertaste, had to throw out half of it.
 Making this Christmas GAPS-friendly gave me only one option (what is a Christmas without Christmas pudding?) to make it myself.
 How silly I was being afraid to make my own Christmas Pudding!
 Best ever!!
-I will never EVER buy a Christmas Pudding!
+I will never EVER buy a Christmas Pudding again!

 Piece of pudding!
 Not the traditional make-it-months-ahead but better.
-Made only with dried fruit and activated nuts. enriched with butter (use ghee if you like).
+Made only with dried fruit and activated nuts, enriched with butter (use ghee if you like).
 Heaven!
-Not only gluten- and grain-free but also egg-free and there is not a drop of man-made sugar (still high in sugar though!).
+Not only gluten- and grain-free but also egg-free and there is not a drop of man-made sugar in it (still high in sugar though!).

 Instead of making a large pudding I have decided to make several small, individual-sized puddings.
-This way it is convenient to reheat as many as you need.
-There is no reheating the same one ;over and over again, if you have a smaller family and a large pudding.
+This way it is convenient to reheat as many as you need, and here is no reheating the same one over and over again, if you have a smaller family and a large pudding.

 You will need (makes 6 x 200 ml single-serving puddings):